istio/istio.io/content/en/news/releases/1.13.x/announcing-1.13.9/index.md

 # Security update

 - Patch for [CVE-2022-41715](https://github.com/golang/go/issues/55949).
-Replaces all uses of stdlib "regexp" with the golang 1.19.2 stdlib implementation.
+Replaces all uses of stdlib `regexp` with the golang 1.19.2 `stdlib` implementation.
 This will guard against DOS via malformed regular expressions.